catapracts/ExerciseProject/README.md

 - Android
   To make a Android App and code using Kotlin
 - certificate
-  To make a Program for certificate test
+  To make a Program for certificate test using C, JAVA, SQL, Python
 - Quantum_Computing
   To make a Program for Quantum Circuit with Qiskit & Python